Free Window Cleaning Tips

 Home Made Window Cleaning Recipe

-- Add 20 ounces of warm, clear water to a spray bottle.
+- Add 2 1/2 cups warm water to a spray bottle.

-- If windows are extraordinarily dirty, you can add a few drops of a mild dish washing detergent to them.
+- If windows are extraordinarily dirty, you can add 1/2 teaspoon dish washing detergent such as Dawn.

 - Mix well.